ivandiasramos/spotifyproject/README.md

 # Spotify Project

-This project is a simple test with Spotify api that consists with searching some musican artist and a search response to screen
+This project is a simple test with Spotify API that consists with searching some music artist and send the search response to the view

 ## Get started